 The following tips are a bit more technical, some requiring you to modify the files on your site or have a basic understanding of PHP.
 You’ll want to make sure you back up your site first, at least in case.

 Many WordPress plugins and themes load all kinds of files from other sites.
 How to Improve WordPress Speed These files may include scripts, style sheets, and external resource images such as Google, Facebook, Analysis Services, and so on.

 It’s okay to use some of these.
 Many of these files are optimized to load as fast as possible, so it’s faster than hosting them on your own website.

 But if your plugins are making too many of these requests, then your website may be significantly diminished.

 Note: This step is a bit more technical and will require basic knowledge of PHP and WordPress template files.

 Unfortunately, there are many poorly encoded WordPress themes out there.
 They ignore standard WordPress practices and end up making direct database calls or many unnecessary requests to the database.
-This can actually slow down your server by giving a lot of work to do.
+How to Improve WordPress Speed This can actually slow down your server by giving a lot of work to do.

 Even well coded themes may have code that makes database calls just to get the basic information from your blog.